 If you have a disorganized attachment style you will use a variety of attachment behaviours in an attempt to get your needs met, but you will not have consistent coping mechanisms like the other three styles.
 You will lack a coherent approach to relationships.
 On the one hand, you want to love and be loved.
 On the other hand, you will be afraid to let anyone in.

 Earned Secure Attachment

 The wonderful news is that your attachment style is not fixed!
 It can change and develop over time based on your new experiences in relationships with others.
 It is possible to move from insecure, avoidant or disorganized attachment to "earned-secure attachment."

 Typically, earned secure attachment does not happen overnight.
-It has to be conditioned into our nervous system.
+It has to be conditioned into your nervous system.
 Most of us do not arrive in adulthood with a secure attachment style.
 We have to earn it over time - with lots and lots of practice!

-When we know what our attachment style is, we can start to look for patterns in our relationships.
-It is helpful to look at who the "avoidant/distancer" is in your intimate relationship, and who the "anxious/pursuer" is.
+When you know what your attachment style is, you can start to look for patterns in your relationships.
+It is often helpful to look at who the "avoidant/distancer" is in your relationships, and who the "anxious/pursuer" is.

 Healing Attachment Wounds

 To heal your attachment wounds you will need to practice new behaviours in order to shift and change your unhealthy ways of relating to others.
 The easiest way to move towards an"earned secure attachment" style is to find someone who models secure attachment.
 This could be a romantic partner, a friend, a relative, a mentor, or a therapist.